College of Social Sciences

 *D. Milz, PhD—conflict resolution, facilitation, environmental planning

-*C. Moore, PhD—public policy, American politics, politics of bureaucracy, institutional change
+*C. Moore, PhD—public policy, American politics, Hawai‘i politics, politics of bureaucracy

 *J. Barkai, JD—law